-In addition, there are technical challenges associated with integrating OOI data into educational applications, due to the large volume of raw data and the inherent complexities of working with real-world data from dynamic environments (McDonnell et al., 2015).
-For example, the initial effort required to retrieve and manipulate data is often an entry barrier for many educators.
+the OOI was designed as a research and education platform (ORION Executive Steering Committee, In addition, there are technical challenges 2005).
+The same OOI technology, real-time data, associated with integrating OOI data into and high-speed communication that promised to educational applications, due to the large volume of fundamentally change how ocean science research raw data and the inherent complexities of working is conducted can also invigorate science education with real-world data from dynamic environments in the United States.
+The wealth of freely-accessible (McDonnell et al., 2015).
+For example, the initial data provided by OOI platforms, provides an effort required to retrieve and manipulate data opportunity to bring these data into classrooms is often an entry barrier for many educators.
 A number of recent initiatives and activities focused on undergraduate education seek to eliminate these barriers and make OOI data more readily accessible to educators and their students through the use of curated datasets and activities that can be directly integrated into lessons.